 What is a Dedicated Graphics Card on a Laptop?

-NOT ALL laptops have a dedicated graphics card.
+Not all laptops have a dedicated graphics card.

-A dedicated graphics is a must if you are a gamer or a professional video editor.
+Dedicated graphics is a must if you are a gamer or a professional video editor.

-Also Read: Why Do Laptops have Two Graphics Cards?
+Also Read: Why Do Laptops Have Two Graphics Cards?

-Different Dedicated Graphics Card Found on Laptops
+Different Dedicated Graphics Cards Found on Laptops

-The following table lists some of the dedicated graphics cards you can find on a laptop ranging from low end to high end graphics cards.
+The following table lists some of the dedicated graphics cards you can find on a laptop ranging from low-end to high-end graphics cards.

 |NVIDIA MX450||3729||Low range|